wonarii/CART210-glossary/README.md

 To commit changes, each contributor will create a pull request using the [GitHub](../main/glossary.md#GitHub) web based interface.
 Contributors who know how to interact with [GitHub](../main/glossary.md#GitHub) using other environment (e.g., CLI or IDE), can also use those.

+When committing your changes, add a meaningful message (e.g., ”Fix: Typo in the description.”, ”Add: New definition from Steyerl, H. (2016).”)